 Learn about ancient and contemporary people and cultures at the Peabody Museum, which is among the oldest in the world dedicated to these studies.
 Its collection of about 1.2 million historic objects includes the only surviving items acquired from the Native American people during the Lewis and Clark expedition of 1804-1806, Maya and Mesoamerican artifacts and an impressive photo archive of about 500,000 images of world cultures.
 As a whole, it is one of the most comprehensive records of human cultural history in the Western Hemisphere.

 Get $1 off admission for up to a party of five when you present your valid AAA card.

 Museum of Science

 Whether you’re alone or with a large group of people, the Museum of Science is a family-friendly place to learn and be inspired from the exhibitions and interactive displays.
 There are plenty of hands-on opportunities for children.

 For over 100 years, the Boston Children’s Museum has helped kids explore everything from health and wellness to science and technology.
 A favorite local spot, it is a great place for kids to climb in mazes, blow bubbles and use their imaginations in the construction zone.

 Larz Anderson Auto Museum

-Larz and Isabel Anderson’s lavish, castle-like estate in Brookline, Mass., is the perfect setting for the oldest collection of cars in the country.
+Larz and Isabel Anderson’s lavish, castle-like estate in Brookline, MA is the perfect setting for the oldest collection of cars in the country.
 Built in 1888, the museum’s two floors are lined with an impressive assortment of American and European vintage vehicles.
 Adjacent to the 19th century carriage house is Larz Anderson Park, a 64-acre public park that offers magnificent views of the skyline from its hilltop.